-The 2020 season is here, we hope to see you at a show!
+The 2020 season is coming to an end, hope to see you at the Holiday Cruise for Kids!

 Let’s set the stage.
 It was a hot and humid day in Delaware County.
 Mid-June 2020, the Delco Cruisers gathered at Middletown Presbyterian Church in Media for their monthly club meeting.
 Attendance was moderate, wish I could say the same about the bugs nipping at our legs.
 This was the beginning of a different “normal” for the country; the pandemic was now affecting how we meet as a group.
 Usually we meet inside, have our organized meeting and then shoot the sh#!.

 Being outside disrupted our normal meeting in a good way.
 Members did not get their “normal” seats and some began to converse before our scheduled meeting.
 I saw this as a positive interaction.
 After the conclusion of club business several members gathered discussing this and that, mostly vehicle enthusiast driven conversations ensued.
 There were several groupings of members; I did a lap around the tables, looking for an interesting tidbit or two.
 Tony, one of our board members called me over to check out a picture on another member’s smart phone.
 And with that, our story begins….

 The phone just happened to belong to one of the Delco Cruisers original charter members.
 Charlie Schmidt, a lifelong car enthusiast with a story.
 I asked to see the picture on his phone, as it turned out there were many.
 (See image set 1 below) Both curious and encouraged by Tony I decided to put this article together.